 The site was planned by a local developer in 1984, on a parcel of land between the road and the canal.
 It was known as Open Pastures service station.

-It opened with an AJ's a few years later.
+It may have opened with a transport café, but within a few years it was trading as an AJ's family restaurant.
 In 1997 it became a Little Chef, who referred to it as their Buckingham branch, with their other branch in Buckingham closing at the same time.
 In 1999 it closed and the old branch re-opened.
-The branch at Deanshanger is now Spice Hut.
+The restaurant at this site is now Spice Hut.

 In 1990 the Deanshanger Bypass opened, complicated the road layout here slightly by diverting the course of the A422.

-The motel has been branded Deanshanger Motel, Shires Inn, Comfort Inn and now Hotel MK.
+The hotel has been branded Deanshanger Motel, Shires Inn, Comfort Inn and now Hotel MK.
 It is owned by Shires Investments Ltd.